Tonto Natural Bridge – Explore the Largest Natural Travertine Bridge

 After the stairs the path is narrow and dirt. you can now see the water below you from above.
 A little while longer and you will reach the bridge.
 You can see the first glimpse of water below.
 Turn to your right to follow the creek, or walk onto the bridge that leads to the natural bridge and waterfall.

-You are now standing at the bottom of the world’s largest natural travertine bridge.
+Before long, you’re standing at the bottom of the world’s largest natural travertine bridge.
 If the wind hits right you can feel the splash of the waterfall.
 Walk down the stairs and explore under the bridge!

 The best part of the hike is exploring under the bridge.
 You cannot walk directly under the waterfall, but you can walk along the rocks to the side and then behind the waterfall.
 The bridge is just over 180 feet tall and the tunnel is 400 feet long.